ncherro/oauth-poc/ruby/README.md

 1. run `docker-compose up app` to spin the web server up on port 8080 of your docker host

-Now visit:
+Now visit http://dockerhost:8080.
+Entering a subodomain in the form will effectively redirect you to this URL to kick off the OAuth handshake:

 `https://<SUBDOMAIN>.namely.com/api/v1/oauth2/authorize?response_type=code&client_id=<OAUTH_CLIENT_ID>&redirect_uri=<REDIRECT_URI>&state=<SUBDOMAIN>`

-> Replace `<SUBDOMAIN>` with any subdomain to which you'd like to authenticate, `<REDIRECT_URI>` with the value you set when creating the OAuth Client (see above), and `<OAUTH_CLIENT_ID>` with the value returned when you created your OAuth client.

 That's it!
-Once logged in, you will be redirected to http://dockerhost:8080/me, which displays your user's information for the current subdomain.
+Once logged in, you will be redirected to http://dockerhost:8080/me, which displays your user's information for the Namely subdomain you entered.
 Visit http://dockerhost:8080/company to get company information.

 ## To do